milesberry/milesberry.github.io/_posts/2017-01-15-Computing At School.md

 The curriculum requirements for ages five to seven include that pupils be taught to understand what algorithms are.
 Pupils will learn about algorithms as sequences of steps or sets of rules.
 They'll typically do this away from computers, through activities which involve them following a teacher's instructions, giving instructions to their peers or working out their own instructions for practical activities such as sharing a pile of sweets[^sweets].

 [^sweets]: Barefoot Computing (2014).
-Sharing sweets activity.
-Available at: http://barefootcas.org.uk/programme-of-study/understand-algorithms/ks1-sharing-sweets-activity/ (free registration required)
+[Sharing sweets activity](http://barefootcas.org.uk/programme-of-study/understand-algorithms/ks1-sharing-sweets-activity/). (free registration required)

 Pupils are also taught how algorithms are implemented as programs on 'digital devices'.
 The phrasing here is deliberate, so as to encourage teachers to use floor turtles and other robots with young learners rather than going directly to on screen coding.
 It seems easier for pupils to put themselves in the place of a floor turtle to step through programs themselves (cf Papert's 'body syntonic' reasoning[^Papert]), thus making it easier for them to reason about their programs.
 Reasoning logically about programs and algorithms is a recurring theme in the curriculum - it's considered crucial for pupils to be able to think about their code rather than just code.